grilo/citadel/README.md

 CITADel means "Continuous Integration, Testing, And Delivery".

-Draws inspiration from, and emulates the behaviour of, tools such as TravisCI, CircleCI and GitLab-CI.
+Transform your Jenkins into a Travis! (.. or a Circle, or a Codeship, or a GitLab-CI or something else).
+It draws inspiration and partially emulates the behaviour of such tools.

 ## Documentation
 https://citadel.readthedocs.io